Book cover

 abstract class Vehicle {

-abstract public void accept(Visitor v);
+abstract void accept(Visitor v);

 }